neudecker-group/jedi/docs/tutorials/calculators.rst

 As discussed earlier, JEDI also needs a Hessian to reason about which structural elements have higher significance when judging strain distribution.
 The Hessian is the result of a frequency analysis, which we will save under ``freq``.

-Pass ``mol`` along as well, so the Hessian is attached to the optimised structure rather than to whichever geometry happened to sit in the frequency file.
+Pass ``mol`` along as well, so the Hessian is attached to the optimized structure rather than to whichever geometry happened to sit in the frequency file.

 .. tabs::